NicholasFrederick/March-Madness-Prediction/README.md

 model-The main data, looked at wins <br>
 model1-The postseason data, looked at March Madness succeess

+To run the code, you must first run the code in the Set-Up file in R. Run ALL of it for it to function properly.
+Make sure you have both the R code and the data you have downloaded in the same file.
+If you do not, the code will not work and it will return an error.

 The following Code was used to find the first formulas:
 ```
 model = lm(W ~ G+ADJDE+ADJOE+BARTHAG+EFG_O+EFG_D+TOR+TORD+ORB+DRB+FTR+